-The Millcreek and Grapevine sections of the Red Cliffs Desert Reserve are unfussy, easy on the eyes, and, for the most part, quite mellow for hiking or mountain biking.
+The Millcreek and Grapevine sections of the Red Cliffs Desert Reserve are unfussy, easy on the eyes, and, for the most part, quite mellow for hiking and mountain biking trails.
 This rolling, sandy desert terrain lights up in the early and late hours of the day — just when the temps are moderate and the sagebrush scent wafts through the air.
 A network of trails here serves hikers with dogs and mountain bikers looking to cover some pretty and unchallenging ground.
 The red rock formations and cliffs frame the winding washes and ensure there’s always an interesting view to be found.

 One popular walking trail is the Millcreek Trail proper — and the other paths it links up to.
 It’s essentially a quiet service-road, dirt and dust, that works its way up a picturesque and wide canyon.
 Toward the canyon’s upper reaches, four miles from the trailhead, the canyon narrows a bit and the trail follows a creek bed.
 Desert wildflower viewing around here is tough to beat — these dainty little plants have a tough life in this landscape but make the most of every drop of water.

 Departing from another nearby trailhead, the Dino Cliffs trail delivers actual dinosaur tracks if you take the time to carefully look and find them a couple hundred yards from the trailhead.
 The trail makes its way along the lower edge of the red cliff walls that jut up above the town of Washington.
 It gains several hundred feet over the course of two miles, treating hikers, bikers, and horseback riders to peaceful views of ancient formations.